Jim Shulman

-Jim Shulman is the vice mayor of Nashville, Tennessee and President of the Metropolitan Council of Nashville and Davidson County.
+Jim Shulman was the vice mayor of Nashville, Tennessee and President of the Metropolitan Council of Nashville and Davidson County.
 He was sworn in on September 17, 2018.
 He is also the CEO of Safe Haven Family Shelter, a Nashville-based organization that helps individuals and families experiencing homelessness.

 Previously, Shulman served as a council member representing the 25th district from 1999 to 2007 and then as an at-large council member from 2015 until he was sworn in as vice mayor.
 As an at-large council member, Shulman was one of three no votes on a $14 million incentive package for the Opryland water park.